ncsg/ursp688y_sp2024_dev/README.md

 |[Week 13: Apr 29](#april-29th-week-13)|Zoom|
 |[Week 14: May 6](#may-6th-week-14)|In-Person|

+## Technology

+### Websites

+[GitHub](https://github.com/ncsg/ursp688y_sp2024): Coding demos and exercises

+[ELMS-Canvas](https://umd.instructure.com/courses/1362486): Readings, grades, and course communications

+### Equipment

+Please bring a laptop with Wi-Fi connectivity and an updated internet browser to every in-person class.
+For Zoom classes, please use a computer with a webcam (see “Zoom Guidelines,” below) and be prepared to work on your browser concurrent with my shared screen and camera feeds from classmates.
+This may take some creative arranging of windows.
+It may be helpful to have multiple monitors.

+If you have challenges accessing appropriate technology, please don’t assume it’s an impediment to taking this class.
+Let me know and I will try to help.

 ## Course Description

 Novel data and computational tools are reshaping planning, development, operation, and understanding of urban systems.
 These may enable more efficient and equitable distribution of resources, but may also reproduce injustices and divert attention away from more straightforward solutions.
 This course will introduce students to basic tools and applications for data science to examine urban systems while also challenging them to critique the role of technology in improving cities.
 What are data science's strengths and weaknesses?
 Where does it belong (or not) in our planning toolkits?
 How have planners and technologists appropriately espoused the capabilities of data science and smart cities?
 And how have these technologies failed to live up to their advertised capabilities?
 What questions can big data answer, and what issues does it raise?
 These overarching questions will guide parallel technical and theoretical threads throughout the semester.